-Therefore, third-party lab testing is the only way to verify the number of regulated substances in your product.
-We recommend that you book a lab test for your children’s clothing product before shipping them to the United States.
+Therefore, third-party lab testing is often the only way to verify if your product complies with the proposition’s substance restrictions.
+We recommend that you book a lab test for your children’s clothing products before shipping them to the United States.

-In general, the testing cost starts at $200, and it can increase depending on the number of styles, materials, components (e.g. buttons and zippesrs) and colors.
+In general, the testing cost starts at $200, and it can increase depending on the number of styles, materials, components (e.g. buttons and zippers), and colors.

 Click here to see a list of California Proposition 65 lab testing companies.

 The country of origin marking is mandatory for most products sold in the United States.
 This requirement also covers children’s clothing.
 The country of origin marking must be permanently affixed to the product and its packaging.